Hot Flashes and Night Sweats (PDQ®)–Health Professional Version

 Pilot and randomized sham trials have evaluated the use of acupuncture to treat hot flashes.[108-112][Level of evidence: I] Research in acupuncture is difficult to conduct, owing to the lack of novel methodology—specifically, the conundrum of what serves as an adequate control arm.
 In addition, the philosophy surrounding acupuncture practice is quite individualized, in that two women experiencing hot flashes would not necessarily receive the same treatment.
 It would be important to study acupuncture utilizing relevant clinical procedures; so far, acceptable research methods to accomplish this are lacking.
 Therefore, the data with respect to the effect of acupuncture on hot flashes are quite mixed.
-However, a 2016 meta-analysis of 12 trials studying acupuncture for the treatment of hot flashes in patients with breast cancer showed limited or no effects for acupuncture.
+However, a 2016 meta-analysis of 12 trials studying acupuncture for the treatment of hot flashes in patients with breast cancer showed limited or no effects.
 Included trials ranged in size from 10 to 84 patients, with 5 to 16 treatment sessions and 1 to 24 months of follow-up.
 Comparator arms included hormone therapy, relaxation techniques, sham acupuncture, and antidepressants.
 The authors concluded that acupuncture failed to demonstrate a significant effect on the frequency of hot flashes in a population of breast cancer patients.